mudpuppy

 you want to add an alias sometime after session creation or wish to store the

-alias ID of the created alias) you should prefer to instantiate
+int alias ID of the created alias) you should prefer to instantiate

-your own mudpuppy_core.AliasConfig
+your own mudpuppy_core.AliasConfig to use with

 Example: